tharu-dilmini/ML-Model-Inference-with-FastAPI/README.md

     "confidence": 0.98
 }

-How to Run the Application
+✅How to Run the Application

-Clone the repository
+✅Clone the repository

-Install dependencies:
+✅Install dependencies:

 pip install -r requirements.txt

-Ensure model.pkl, scaler.pkl, and Iris.csv are in the project directory
+✅Ensure model.pkl, scaler.pkl, and Iris.csv are in the project directory

 Run the model training notebook (iris_classification_detailed.ipynb) to generate model.pkl and scaler.pkl if not already present

-Run the FastAPI application:
+✅Run the FastAPI application:

 uvicorn main:app --reload